cacheflowe/haxademic.js/README.md

 # TODO

 * Separate unit tests and use new demo wrapper for independent demos
+  * Further build demo wrapper:
+    * add html template into Demo class - this would let us run multiples on a single page
+    * demos should just be a javascript class
 * Begin integrating html-experiments repo
 * Assimilate & kill:
   * pointer-pos